Mushymato/LivestockBazaar/author-guide.md

 ```
 mushymato.LivestockBazaar_Shop Marnie down -1 -1 12 14 2 1
 ```
-The main exception is that this map action does not respect Marnie's island schedule.
+The main difference is that this map action does not respect Marnie's island schedule.
 If the player has not have read the book, they will not be able to buy anything while she is on Ginger Island.

 When the shop has a `mushymato.LivestockBazaar/Shops` entry with `ShopwShopDialog` set to true and valid `ShopId` set, this tile action will open dialogue box that allows you to choose between the item shop or the livestock bazaar shop.
 A similar pair of options named `ShowPetShopDialog` and `PetShopId` exist for pet shops.